-bndistance(object): Return a string specifying the distance metric to be used for searching, usually "Euclidean" or "Manhattan".
+bndistance(object): Return a string specifying the distance metric to be used for searching.
+This should be one of "Euclidean", "Manhattan" or "Cosine".
 Obviously, this should be the same as the distance metric used for constructing the index.

 KmknnIndex, VptreeIndex, AnnoyIndex, and HnswIndex for direct constructors.